impressiveHen/CookBook/README.md

 ## Description

-This repository contains code for a REST API CRUD application the Cookbook API created by Nest.js.
+This repository contains code for a REST API CRUD application - the Cookbook API created by Nest.js.
 This API contains endpoints that allow users to rate restaurants i.e create, update, delete basic restaurant info.
-For user endpoint, it implements sigin authentication to check encrypted password.
+For user endpoints, it implements sigin authentication to check encrypted password.
 When user is successfully signed the API returns a JWT token for authorization on certain endpoints.
 Swagger documentation that describes the REST API was also added which can be navigated to at http://localhost:3000/api while the application is running.

 ## Setup